visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 The Basic Process
 -----------------

-The work of customer response is allocated and rotated among developers in one-week intervals.
-During a week, one developer's `role <sre_roles>` is to be the **Primary** customer response contact and a second developer's `role <sre_roles>` is to be a **Backup**.
+SRE work is allocated and rotated among developers in one-week intervals.
+During a week, one developer's `role <sre_roles>` is to be the **Primary** SRE contact and a second developer's `role <sre_roles>` is to be a **Backup**.
+Except for `escalations <sre_escalations>`, all other developers are free of SRE responsibilities for that week.

 The `role <sre_role>` of the **Primary** is to `respond <sre_response_vs_resolution>` within the response time goal, to each inquiry.
-Ideally, all customer response activity during the week is handled and `resolved <sre_response_vs_resolution>` solely by the **Primary**.
+Ideally, all SRE activity during the week is handled and `resolved <sre_response_vs_resolution>` solely by the **Primary**.
 However, `escalations <sre_escalations>`, which we hope are rare, will wind up engaging the **Backup** and may even engage other